The Encyclopedia of American Songs and Musicals

 These are however Texan artists who enjoy the most of the open breach, such as the fiddler Bob Wills (Kosse (TX) on 1905 - Fort Worth (TX) on 1975) and especially Milton Brown (Stephenville (TX) on 1903 - Crystal Springs (TX) on 1936), dubbed the King of Western Swing, an exceptionally talented singer who does not only hesitate to marry jazz or swing rhythms but is also mostly the first to introduce into his band a guitar to electric amplification.

 Made fashionable by Jimmie Rodgers, the yodelling is ensuring the success of singer Patsy Montana (Ruby Rose Blevin - Hot Springs (AR) 1914 - San Jacinto (CA) 1996) whereas the Hawaiian guitar (steel guitar) and its sound variations, commonly referred glissandi is to become thanks to Cliff Carlisle, Bob Dunn (Netherlands 1908 - Houston (TX) on 1971) and all others the major signature of Country Music.
 The sound of the Hawaiian guitar gets closer to the slide beloved by the blues musicians unlike that it provides wrapped harmonics, without attack effect.
 Milton Brown goes from recordings to gigs, at a furious pace.
 He became with his musicians, the Brownies, the most popular singer of Texas.
 But now everything stops abruptly in April after a terrible car crash.
-Exhausted by his timetable, he fell asleep at the wheel of his car and collided with a phone booth, unfortunately crushing a girl.
+Exhausted by his timetable, he fell asleep driving his car and collided with a phone booth, unfortunately crushing a girl.
 He died five days later of pneumonia, leaving somehow the field open to his rival Bob Wills.

 A young mandolinist named Bill Monroe (Rosine (KY) 1911 - 1996) performs in 1936 his first recordings of which a song of gospel inspiration What woud you give in exchange for your soul becomes fast a hit.
-Accompanied with his brother Charles, he foreshadows a style derived from folk music characterized both by a vocal chorus work and the preponderance of stringed instruments such as guitar, mandolin, banjo and fiddle.
+Accompanied with his brother Charles, he foreshadows a style derived from folk music characterized both by a vocal chorus work and the supremacy of stringed instruments such as guitar, mandolin, banjo and fiddle.

-1936 also marks the debuts of promising artists like Red Foley who has just left the Cumberland Ridge Runners to dash into a solo career or the Canadian Hank Snow (Brooklyn, (NS Canada) 1914 - 1999) who makes his first recordings in Montreal for Victor Records.
+1936 also marks the debut of promising artists like Red Foley who has just left the Cumberland Ridge Runners to dash into a solo career or the Canadian Hank Snow (Brooklyn, (NS Canada) 1914 - 1999) who makes his first recordings in Montreal for Victor Records.

 24 Hillbilly & Western, the essential hits of 1936